Healthy Active Lifestyles

 Healthy Active Lifesyles (HAL) is an initiative supported by the Idaho CDHD that works to improve physical, emotional and social health outcomes for people with disabilities.

 Through education, activities and community support, the Project plans and executes easily accessible activities that promote healthy active lifestyles.
-This includes student-led adaptive movement classes, indoor and outdoor gardening, nature walking and more.
-All activities are created to be inclusive and welcoming to people of all abilities and fitness levels.
+This includes student-led adaptive movement classes, outdoor exploration, healthy cooking and more.
+All activities are created to be accessible, supportive and welcoming.

 Movement in the Park